rihemebh/Kerberos-project/README.md

 ## What we will do ?

-You will find in this repo a flask endpoint that needs kerberos authentication In order to test it you need to configure 3 machines : KDC, Client and Server then generate token from the ticket produced by the KDC and everything will work properly
+You will find in this repo a flask endpoint that needs kerberos authentication. <br/>
+In order to test it you need to configure 3 machines : KDC, Client and Server then generate token from the ticket produced by the KDC and everything will work properly

 ### Prerequisite